keboola/developers-docs/extend/custom-science/quick-start.md

 In the above example, we take advantage of our [KBC Docker R library](/extend/custom-science/r/) to work easily with the [configuration format](/extend/common-interface/config-file/).
 There is also a variant for [Python](/extend/custom-science/python/) available.

 ### Step 2

 Commit the code and don't forget to create a new tag in the repository.

-### Step 3
+### Step 3 -- Test the Application in KBC

-Enter the configuration in the parameters field.
+Enter the configuration in the parameters field:

 	{
-		"multiplier": 4
+		"multiplier": 10
 	}

-Enter the repository in the runtime field.
+Enter the repository in the runtime field:

 	{
 		"repository": "https://github.com/keboola/docs-custom-science-example-r-parameters",
-		"version": "0.0.1"
+		"version": "0.0.2"
 	}

 Note that the configuration format is arbitrary and there is no validation.
 You should implement parameter validation in your script, otherwise the end-user may receive confusing error messages.

+The following screenshot summarizes all the necessary end-user configuration:

 ![Application configuration with parameters example](/extend/custom-science/configuration-2.png)